 Additive manufacturing with continuous carbon fiber is sustainable.
 The ultra lightweight material is very durable and perfect for the use in extreme environmental conditions.

-We partner up with experienced research partners to develop high-performance materials that can be used in manufacturing:
+We partner up with leading material suppliers and experienced research partners to develop high-performance materials that can be used in manufacturing:

-Thermoplastics such as PA12 or PEKK are sustainable, light and still very durable.
+Thermoplastics are sustainable, light and still very durable.
 They can be used in extreme conditions, can resist fire, water, high loads and also multiple sterilization cycles in the medical field.

 Imagine steel reinforced concrete that could be indefinitely reshaped after hardening.
 This is basically what thermoplastics enable in the world of composites.
 The unique feature of a thermoplast to be remelted and reshaped opens many possibilities in terms of manufacturing routes, repairing and end-of-life use such as recycling.